PsyTeachR/msc-data-skills/docs/04-tidyr.md

 ```

-## spread() {#spread}

-`spread(data, key, value, fill = NA, convert = FALSE, drop = TRUE, sep = NULL)`

-You can reverse the processes above, as well.
-For example, you can convert data from long format into wide format.

-* `key` is the column that contains your new column headers
-* `value` is the column that contains the values in the new spread columns
+### Columns by Year

-Let's spread out the infant mortality rate by year.
+Spread out the infant mortality rate by year.

 ```r